KikidoraFear/Kikimeter/README.md

 - Maybe use SendAddonMessage for data chunks to improve performance
 - use ##SavedVariablesPerCharacter data to store table between sessions
 - add scrolling (mousewheel support)
-- detect zone and only loop over the bosses in the raid
 - add button to reset specific sections (the one displayed in the bottom meter)
 - display sections as grid rather than row
 - query combat status for each player
-- use boss list for current zone only
 - add button to list only meter users (for better performance): maybe not a good idea because of boss detection (has to parse every log anyway)
-- make top include NoCombat

 ## State
 - accuracy of values displayed need further testing